Remilitarisation of the Rhineland: Aftermath

-The remilitarization changed the balance of power decisively toward Germany.
+The remilitarisation changed the balance of power decisively toward Germany.
 France's credibility in standing against German expansion or aggression was left in doubt.
 France's military strategy was entirely defensive and lacked the slightest intention of invading Germany but planned to defend the Maginot Line.
 France's failure to send even a single unit into the Rhineland showed that strategy to the rest of Europe.

 Potential allies in Eastern Europe could no longer trust an alliance with France, which could not be trusted to deter Germany through the threat of an invasion, and without such a deterrence, allies would be militarily helpless.

 Belgium dropped its defensive alliance with France and returned to its reliance on neutrality during a war.
 France's neglect to expand the Maginot Line to cover the Belgian border allowed Germany to invade precisely there in 1940.

 Mussolini had pushed back against German expansion, but since he now realised co-operation with France to be unpromising, he began to swing toward Germany.
-All of France's allies were disappointed, and even Pope Pius XI told the French ambassador, "Had you ordered the immediate advance of 200,000 men into the zone the Germans had occupied, you would have done everyone a very great favor".
+All of France's allies were disappointed, and even Pope Pius XI told the French ambassador, "Had you ordered the immediate advance of 200,000 men into the zone the Germans had occupied, you would have done everyone a very great favour".

-With the Rhineland remilitarized, Germany started the construction of the Siegfried Line, which meant that if Germany attacked any of the states in the cordon sanitaire, the ability of France to threaten an invasion was now limited.
-Such was the impact of the remilitarization on the balance of power that Czechoslovak President Edvard Beneš even seriously considered renouncing the alliance with France and to seek a rapprochement with Germany.
+With the Rhineland remilitarised, Germany started the construction of the Siegfried Line, which meant that if Germany attacked any of the states in the cordon sanitaire, the ability of France to threaten an invasion was now limited.
+Such was the impact of the remilitarisation on the balance of power that Czechoslovak President Edvard Beneš even seriously considered renouncing the alliance with France and to seek a rapprochement with Germany.
 He abandoned that idea only after it had become clear that the price of a rapprochement would be the effective loss of Czechoslovak independence.

 Likewise, King Carol II of Romania concluded that Romania might have to abandon its alliance with France and to accept that his country to move from the French to the German sphere of influence.